Choong Tan Fook

-Choong Tan Fook (born 6 February 1976) is a former badminton player from Malaysia.
+Choong Tan Fook (born 6 February 1976) is a Malaysian former badminton player.
 Choong is coaches the Hong Kong badminton team.

 Career overview

 Choong made his debut in Olympic Games in 2000 Sydney.
 Partnered with Lee Wan Wah, they advance to the semi-finals stage, but lost to South Korean pair Lee Dong-soo and Yoo Yong-sung in the rubber game.
 The duo played in the bronze medal match against another South Korean Ha Tae-kwon and Kim Dong-moon, but lost in straight game with the score 2–15, 8–15.

 In 2004 Athens, Choong and Lee had a bye in the first round and defeated Pramote Teerawiwatana and Tesana Panvisvas of Thailand in the second.
-In the quarterfinals, they lost to Lee Dong-soo & Yoo Yong-sung of South Korea 11–15, 15–11, 15–9.
+In the quarter-finals, they lost to Lee Dong-soo & Yoo Yong-sung of South Korea 11–15, 15–11, 15–9.

 In 2008 Beijing, Choong and Lee competed as the fourth seeded, however they lost to eventual bronze medalist from South Korea Lee Jae-jin and Hwang Ji-man in the first round with the score 22–20, 13–21, 16–21.

 Choong played in the 2008 Thomas Cup series (men's world team championship) for the Malaysian team.
 In the quarter-final, where Malaysia faced Japan, Choong paired with Koo Kien Keat to defeat Shuichi Sakamoto and Shintaro Ikeda 21–13, 21–11.
 However, due to illness Choong could not take part in the semi-final showdown against defending champion China which Malaysia narrowly lost 2–3.

+Personal life

 After a six-year relationship with China's doubles star Zhang Jiewen, Choong and Zhang were married in January 2010.
 The wedding reception was celebrated on 1 May 2010 in Genting Highlands.
 They plan to take a honeymoon in Paris, where the 2010 Badminton World Championships will be held.
 They have two children together.